 What are my childcare options if CYS can't provide spaces for my school-age children?

-Patrons are encouraged to go to the Child Care Aware of America website and find an alternative childcare provider.
-Statements of non-availability are not currently required; however, this may change.
+Patrons are encouraged to find off-base childcare options.
+Go to the Child Care Aware of America website and find an alternative childcare provider.
+Additionally, you can check out the new resource available through militaryonesource.mil.
+This is a new program the Department of Defense is providing for Active Duty Service Members, allowing families to find, hire and pay for hourly, flexible and on-demand care.
+The benefit is the free monthly subscription to a national online service to search for care.
+This new service is not available to DOD civilians.
+If required, CYS will provide a statement of non-availability for CCAoA care to begin the process for the fee assistance.
 Patrons should contact CCAoA regarding subsidy information, as the availability varies by service.
 Additionally, school districts are partnering with local organization such as Boys and Girls Club, YMCA Care and Right At School.
 Please contact your assigned school to inquire about options in your neighborhood.

 Can I leave my children home alone?